 SUPERVISING ATTORNEY AND DIRECTOR

 William Kell has been practicing law since 1987, and teaching clinical programs since 1995.
 Before coming to Berkeley Law in 2001, he founded two clinics: a child advocacy clinic at Indiana University Law School, and a small business clinic at Cornell Law School.
-At Berkeley Law, he also started the New Business Practicum, an interdisciplinary clinical program designed to involve law and business students in assisting start-up businesses.
-Each term he serves as Supervising Attorney and Instructor for the Practicum course.
+At Berkeley Law, he also started the New Business Community Law Clinic, an interdisciplinary clinical program designed to involve law and business students in assisting start-up businesses.
+Each term he serves as Supervising Attorney and Instructor for the Clinic course.
 Each term he also teaches another transactional law course: Drafting Legal Documents for New Businesses, in which students learn how to draft formative documents for businesses.
 In the past, he has also taught courses on Children and the Law and Mental Health Law.
 Mr. Kell also regularly presents on transactional law clinical education at national and regional conferences.

 Des Lafleur is our resident fashion law guru.
-She has been involved with the Practicum since 2010 as a student, then a fellow, and now as one of the Deputy Attorneys.
+She has been involved with the Clinic since 2010 as a student, then a fellow, and now as one of the Deputy Attorneys.
 In her current role, she leads entrepreneur outreach with immigrant and Spanish speaking communities.
 Her primary focus areas are IP, marketing, and brand protection—topics she covers in classes and always advises clients to consider.
-She assists with some of the Practicum's English workshops and heads its foreign language workshops.
+She assists with some of the Clinic's English workshops and heads its foreign language workshops.